jonasjj/oslo-quant/README.md

 This program works with data that has day-to-day resolution, which happens to be what is available for free from Oslo Børs and Nasdaq OMX.

+The [Scrapy](https://scrapy.org/) framework is used for the web scraping.

 ## How to install dependencies on a fresh Ubuntu 17.04 installation
 ```
 sudo apt-get install python3-numpy
 sudo apt-get install python3-pyqt4
 sudo apt-get install python3-pyqtgraph
 sudo apt-get install python3-progressbar
+sudo apt-get install python3-tabulate
 sudo apt-get install python3-setproctitle
-sudo apt-get install unoconv
+sudo apt-get install python3-scrapy
 ```

 ## How to download all available data
 ```
+cd spiders
-./scripts/download_load_and_pickle --all
+./download --all
 ```

 The data will be in the ./data dir in the project root.